Black swan: Distribution

 The black swan is common in the wetlands of southwestern and eastern Australia and adjacent coastal islands.
 In the south west its range encompasses an area between North West Cape, Cape Leeuwin and Eucla; while in the east it covers a large region bounded by the Atherton Tableland, the Eyre Peninsula and Tasmania, with the Murray Darling Basin supporting very large populations of black swans.
 It is uncommon in central and northern Australia.

 The black swan's preferred habitat extends across fresh, brackish and salt water lakes, swamps and rivers with underwater and emergent vegetation for food and nesting materials.
 It also favors permanent wetlands, including ornamental lakes, but can also be found in flooded pastures and tidal mudflats, and occasionally on the open sea near islands or the shore.

 The black swan was once thought to be sedentary, but is now known to be highly nomadic.
 There is no set migratory pattern, but rather opportunistic responses to either rainfall or drought.
-In high rainfall years, emigration occurs from the south west and south east into the interior, with a reverse migration to these heartlands in drier years.
+In high rainfall years, emigration occurs from the south west and south east into the interior, with a reverse migration from these heartlands in drier years.
 When rain does fall in the arid central regions, black swans will migrate to these areas to nest and raise their young.
 However, should dry conditions return before the young have been raised, the adult birds will abandon the nests and their eggs or cygnets and return to wetter areas.

 The black swan, like many other water fowl, loses all its flight feathers at once when it moults after breeding and is unable to fly for about a month.
 During this time it will usually settle on large, open waters for safety.

 The species has a large range, with figures between 1 and 10 million km2 given as the extent of occurrence.
 The current global population is estimated to be up to 500,000 individuals.
 No threat of extinction or significant decline in population has been identified with this numerous and widespread bird.

 Black swans were first seen by Europeans in 1697, when Willem de Vlamingh's expedition explored the Swan River, Western Australia.

 Introduced populations

 New Zealand

 Before the arrival of the Māori in New Zealand, a related species of swan known as the New Zealand swan had developed there, but was apparently hunted to extinction.
-In 1864, the Australian black swan was introduced to New Zealand as an ornamental waterfowl and populations are now common on larger coastal or inland lakes, especially Rotorua Lakes, Lake Wairarapa, Lake Ellesmere, and the Chatham Islands.
+In 1864, the Australian black swan was introduced to New Zealand as an ornamental waterfowl and populations are now common on larger coastal or inland lakes, especially Rotorua Lakes, Lake Wairarapa, Lake Ellesmere / Te Waihora, and the Chatham Islands.
 Black swans have also naturally flown to New Zealand, leading scientists to consider them a native rather than exotic species, although the present population appears to be largely descended from deliberate introductions.